PlatformLab/HomaSimulation/RpcTransportDesign/OMNeT++Simulation/README.md

         +        num_cells = 100; // to allow merging every 2, 3, 5, 6 adjacent cells in post-processing
              cellsize = (rangemax - rangemin) / num_cells;
          }

+## Running Experiments
+After you build the simulation package, you need to go to RpcTransportDesign/OMNeT++Simulation/homatransport/src/dcntopo folder and run your simulation scenario from there. 'dcntopo' folder has most of configurations files we've used for simulations.
+Here is an example on how to run an experiment configurations:

+../homatransport -u Cmdenv -c WorkloadHadoop -r 6 -n ..:../../simulations:../../../inet/examples:../../../inet/src -l ../../../inet/src/INET homaTransportConfig.ini

+"-u Cmdenv" instructs OMNeT++ to run in cli mode (as opposed to gui mode). homaTransportConfig.ini at the end of the command is the configuration file we use and "-c WorkoaldHadoop" asks omnet to use parameters specified in WorkloadHadoop section of the config file. -r 6 specifies run number 6 within that section to be simulated.